 but, if the warden refuses an application under this subsection, the applicant may within the time and in the manner prescribed appeal to the Minister against that refusal and the Minister may dismiss that appeal or uphold that appeal and grant that application as provided in subsection (6).

+(5a) If at the time when an applicant for a special prospecting licence marked out the land to which his application relates —

+(a) a special prospecting licence was in force in respect of land the subject of the primary tenement; or

+(b) another application for a special prospecting licence in respect of land the subject of the primary tenement had been made, but had not been determined, under this section,

+the applicant shall, within the prescribed period, lodge at the office of the mining registrar the written consent of the holder of the primary tenement to the grant of his application.

+(5b) If written consent to the grant of an application is lodged in accordance with subsection (5a), the mining registrar may, subject to this Act, grant the application as provided for in subsection (6).

-(6) Subject to this section, the mining registrar, the warden or the Minister may grant an application for a special prospecting licence on such terms and conditions as he thinks fit, but a special prospecting licence so granted —
+(6) Subject to this section, the mining registrar or the Minister may grant an application for a special prospecting licence on such terms and conditions as he thinks fit, but a special prospecting licence so granted —

 (a) shall not exceed 10 hectares in area;